-Once the cloud clears, however, the organisations realise how high the mountain really is, how steep the climb ahead, and how far the summit.
+Once the cloud clears, however, the organisations realize how high the mountain really is, how steep the climb ahead, and how far the summit.

 A core reason for developing our latest practitioner research was the importance of context.
-We spoke to 38 global in-house company experts and reviewed publicly available sustainability targets for 211 of the world’s largest companies.
-We did this to understand how companies are down-scaling planetary boundaries to their organisation, and to understand the context they operate in.
+We spoke to 45 global in-house company experts and reviewed publicly available sustainability targets for 209 of the world’s largest companies.
+We did this to understand how companies are down-scaling planetary boundaries and social thresholds to their organisation, and to understand how they report the context they operate in.
 [Click here to download the report]

-While we found many companies making progress and setting bold commitments for the future, there is generally a stark lack of context to their sustainability reporting and target setting.
+While we found many companies making progress and setting bold commitments for the future, there is generally a stark lack of context for their sustainability reporting and target setting.
 Why does this matter?
-We know companies are scaling the proverbial mountain, but we have little idea how far each company has to go, nor whether they are doing enough to scale it.
+We know companies are scaling the proverbial mountain, but we have little idea how far each company has to go, nor whether they are doing enough meaningful actions to scale it.

-To break down this metaphor, is the company able to continue to operate a successful commercial business within their 'fair-share' of the planetary limits, while supporting their 'fair-share' for social thresholds.
+To break down this metaphor; is the company able to continue to operate a successful commercial business within planetary limits, while supporting a regenerative economy which ensures social thresholds are met for all.
 In general, it is difficult to determine.
-This is important if we expect companies to contribute successfully, for example, to the 2 degree limit for climate change.
+This is important if we expect companies to contribute successfully, for example, to the 2 degrees limit for climate change.

 It is not, however, all doom and gloom.
-Through adopting a practitioner perspective, we were able to identify the good practice, the barriers and the emerging methodologies for sustainability context setting.
-We identified three ways in which companies can measure, report and communicate their performance:
+Through using a practitioner perspective, we were able to identify the good practice, the barriers and the emerging methodologies for sustainability context setting.
+We identified three ways in which companies can measure, report and communicate their performance in context:

 Start local – How are you addressing local priorities, e.g. water use?